ilfrich/quick-n-dirty-react/README.md

  as string value.
 - `update` - optional - a function that will be called, when the list has been changed (items added or removed), it will receive the complete list of items as parameter.
-- `formatter` - optional - a JSON object with attributes as keys and functions with parameters (value, item) as value, which handles the display of values in the list
+- `formatters` - optional - a JSON object with attributes as keys and functions with parameters (value, item) as value, which handles the display of values in the list
 - `parsers` - optional - a JSON object with attributes as keys and functions with parameters (value, item) as value, which handles parsing string values from the form elements to the internal data structure.